 You need to give information and value in a way that hasn’t been done before.
 So find the best content available on the internet on similar or related topics.

-Include this information in the copywriting brief so whoever is writing the first draft can analyze things like format, length, tone, keywords, outline, information covered and any gaps or weaknesses to improve on.
+Include this information in the content brief so whoever is writing the first draft can analyze things like format, length, tone, keywords, outline, information covered, and any gaps or weaknesses to improve on.

-The goal for your content writing questionnaire is to check if there is an opportunity to add something valuable to the conversation.
+The goal of your content writing questionnaire is to check if there is an opportunity to add something valuable to the conversation.

-If you are going directly to writing without clarifying your objectives and building a plan first, you’re setting yourself up for failure.
+If you are jumping to writing without clarifying your objectives and building a plan first, you’re setting yourself up for failure.

 Whatever topic you are going to write about, it should be in line with your content strategy and relevant to your target audience.

-So what does this have to do with your content writing brief?
+So what does this have to do with your content marketing brief?